 The employment agreements with Earl E. Congdon and John R. Congdon entitle each executive to receive a base salary to be reviewed annually in accordance with standard payroll practices and procedures applicable to our executive officers, to participate in our executive profit-sharing bonus programs, to participate in any of our other bonus or incentive plans (whether in existence on the date of the employment agreement or later established) in which our other senior executives are entitled to participate and to participate in certain other plans and benefits we offer to our senior executives generally.
-The Board may also award a discretionary bonus to be paid to each executive in the manner specified by the Board at the time any such bonus is approved; however, no such bonuses were approved or paid in 2010.
-Earl E. Congdon, while employed under his employment agreement, is also entitled to (i) personal use of our corporate aircraft and membership dues and initiation fees for membership in private clubs (in each case in accordance with our general policy as adopted from time to time by the Board), and (ii) an automobile for personal and business use.
+The Board may also award a discretionary bonus to be paid to each executive in the manner specified by the Board at the time any such bonus is approved; however, no such bonuses were approved or paid in 2011.
+Earl E. Congdon, while employed under his employment agreement, is also entitled to (i) personal use of our corporate aircraft and membership dues and initiation fees for membership in private clubs (in each case in accordance with our general policy), and (ii) an automobile for personal and business use.
+We discontinued the payment of membership dues and initiation fees in May 2011.
 So long as John R. Congdon is employed under his employment agreement, he is entitled to designate the beneficiary under two life insurance policies owned by us insuring his life in the aggregate amount of \$2,000,000.
 This right to designate a beneficiary will be relinquished upon the termination of Mr. Congdon's employment for any reason other than death.